TheBeege/blog-docker/README.md

 Running on Mac?
 You've got it easy.
 Check out Docker for Mac here: https://docs.docker.com/docker-for-mac/install/

 Running on Linux?
-Here's a link for CentOS: https://docs.docker.com/engine/installation/linux/docker-ce/centos/ There a links for other distributions in the navigation pane on the left.
+Here's a link for CentOS: https://docs.docker.com/engine/installation/linux/docker-ce/centos/ There are links for other distributions in the navigation pane on the left.

 Double-check to make sure that the `docker` service is started!